 1. The Needs of the Child: While this does encompass things like food, shelter, and clothing, it also includes the physical and emotional well-being of the child.
 Additionally, the safety of the child is a main concern here.

 2. The Capabilities of the Guardian: Regardless of who is petitioning the court for custody, the ability of the petitioner to provide care for the child must be concerned.
 In cases where a grandparent is seeking custody, is he or she physically capable of looking after a child?
 What about the individual’s mental fitness?
 These are hard questions, but ones the court must consider.

 3. The Wishes of the Parties Involved: Here, also, the wishes of the child will be considered.
 Additionally, the court will seek the advice of the child’s parents on the matter, if possible, and also request input from the grandparents.

 4. The Relationship Between Child and Grandparent: The court will look at the bond between the child and the grandparents in determining custody.
 This means evaluating how long they have known each other, as well as interpreting the emotional connection they share.
 The court will also try to ensure that there hasn’t been any domestic violence that might influence custody.

 In seeking custody, it’s never recommended to attempt to represent yourself.
 As suggested by these facts, the laws surrounding child custody are complex and varied, requiring the expertise of an experienced family law attorney.
 The right lawyer may be able to help you avoid a lengthy legal battle by pursuing mediation as an option or he may be able to achieve your child custody goals in court.
-Whether you’re a parent or a grandparent and trying to give the child his or her best life, the best thing to do is to enlist the help of a knowledgeable advocate.
-Together, you can work as a team to do what’s best for the child and for yourself.
+Whether you’re a parent or a grandparent and trying to give the child his or her life, the thing to do is to enlist the help of a knowledgeable advocate.
+Together, you can work as a team to do what’s for the child and for yourself.